mynameisrufus/dotfiles/README.markdown

 ### Custom commands (.vimrc)

-Toggle indentation for the current window with `;i` it is off by default.

 Reformat xml use `PrettyXML`.

 ### Fixing "There was a problem with the editor 'vi'" on commit